miguel-guerrero/slingshot/test_trip/README.md

     % (with a space after) is to insert python code

-use 'end' instead of unindent when needed to resolve indentation anbiguity
+use 'end' instead of unindent when needed to resolve indentation anbiguity.
+For example in the following may seem ambiguous:

     % if x>0:
     aaa